 VoIP is short for Voice over Internet Protocol.
 It allows voice information to be sent over the internet rather than a traditional phone line.
 It was one of the most exciting developments in phone system technology since the invention of the telephone.
 VoIP can slash your phone bills in addition to providing features not available on previous generations of business phone systems.

 In a nutshell, VoIP works by transforming analog audio signals (like your telephone uses) into digital signals that can be transmitted over the internet.
 Internet telephony, a version of VoIP used by consumers, allows significant money to be saved by routing long-distance calls over the internet using a standard telephone, an adapter, a broadband internet connection, and a VoIP subscription service.

 While this is more or less how the technology works for a VoIP office phone system, VoIP in the workplace provides further benefits.
 Because IP phone systems utilize your existing Local Area Network (LAN) or Wide Area Network (WAN), there is less physical infrastructure (think: a closet full of bulky telephony equipment and complex wiring).
 Despite this, you still get all of the features and functions you need and expect from a traditional PBX phone system including:

 - Auto attendant

 - Caller ID, Call Waiting, Call Forwarding, Conference Calling

 - Call Monitoring and Call Recording

 - Web based management

-Of course, if you were interested in the same old then you wouldn't be shopping VoIP office phone systems, the benefits of which are numerous, such as:
+Of course, if you were interested in the same old then you wouldn't be shopping VoIP office phone systems, the benefits of which are numerous.

 - Cost Savings: not only will your calling costs will be slashed but you can eliminate the cost of maintaining a separate phone system network and paying a phone company.